Topics Map > Student Engagement > Student/Student

 - What is your opinion about….

-Similar to instructor roles during a face-to-face discussion, instructors should plan for their engagement during an asynchronous discussion.
+Like instructor roles during a face-to-face discussion, instructors should plan for their engagement during an asynchronous discussion.
 How often will the instructor post?
 When will the instructor be involved?
 Knowing whether the discussion is intended to be instructor-led can help determine the level of engagement to plan.

 - Boettcher, J. (2019, April 22).
 Four Types of Discussion Forums in Online Courses.
 Designing for Learning. http://designingforlearning.info/four-types-of-discussion-forums-in-online-courses/.